ibm-messaging/iot-nodered/IoTAppNode.rst

 IBM IoT App Node
 ========================
-This is a set of 2 complimentary Nodes -
+This is a set of two complementary Nodes -

-1. IoT App In Node which is meant for subscribing to IBM IoT Foundation and
+1. IoT App In Node which is meant for subscribing to Watson IoT Platform, and
-2. IoT App Out Node which is meant for publishing to IBM IoT Foundation
+2. IoT App Out Node which is meant for publishing to Watson IoT Platform

-This set of Nodes is an IoT application which can communicate, bidirectionally, with IBM IoT Foundation.
-It can be used in both - Quickstart, as well as, in Registered flow.
-Being an app, it can subscribe to device events, as well as, publish commands for IoT Foundation registered devices.
+This set of Nodes is an IoT application which can communicate, bidirectionally, with Watson IoT Platform.
+It can be used in both Quickstart and Registered flows.
+Being an app, it can subscribe to device events, as well as publish commands for Watson IoT Platform registered devices.

 It can also act as a Proxy for devices.
-This IoT Pattern is typically used in cases where the device is incapable of sending events or receiving commands.
+This IoT pattern is typically used in cases where the device is incapable of sending events or receiving commands.
 In such a case, the Node can also subscribe to device commands and publish device events.
 While subscribing to device commands, the device (for which this app is a proxy) should be a registered device.

 This set of Nodes provides multiple authentication modes (provided as drop-down), namely